heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-4-the-percept-triplet.md

 The Percept-Triplet system introduces several novel innovations to the field of semantic representation:

-1. **Hybrid Spherical-Hyperbolic Geometry**: A unique approach combining the benefits of spherical geometry (optimal for symbolic angular relationships) with hyperbolic geometry (optimal for hierarchical structures) through a dynamic curvature parameter, allowing adaptive representation based on conceptual needs [8, 9].
+1. **Hybrid Spherical-Hyperbolic Geometry**: A unique approach combining the benefits of spherical geometry (optimal for symbolic angular relationships) with hyperbolic geometry (optimal for hierarchical structures) through a dynamic curvature parameter, allowing adaptive representation based on conceptual needs.

-2. **Symbolic Dimensional Reduction**: Leveraging established Western symbolic traditions (planetary archetypes, zodiacal expressions, and houses) to create a fixed-dimensional representation that dramatically reduces the computational complexity while preserving semantic richness—compressing thousands of embedding dimensions into just 34 structured dimensions (10+12+12) [1, 2].
+2. **Symbolic Dimensional Reduction**: Leveraging established Western symbolic traditions (planetary archetypes, zodiacal expressions, and houses) to create a fixed-dimensional representation that dramatically reduces the computational complexity while preserving semantic richness—compressing thousands of embedding dimensions into just 34 structured dimensions (10+12+12).

-3. **Merkle-Preserved Spatial Coordinates**: A novel integration of cryptographic verification with spatial indexing, enabling both secure verification of semantic content and efficient spatial queries within the same structure [4, 14].
+3. **Merkle-Preserved Spatial Coordinates**: A novel integration of cryptographic verification with spatial indexing, enabling both secure verification of semantic content and efficient spatial queries within the same structure.

-4. **Gravity-Inspired Conceptual Attraction**: Modeling conceptual relationships using physics-inspired gravitational metaphors, where archetype vectors function as centers of conceptual gravity, creating an intuitive and computationally efficient framework for semantic attraction and prototype theory [7, 15].
+4. **Gravity-Inspired Conceptual Attraction**: Modeling conceptual relationships using physics-inspired gravitational metaphors, where archetype vectors function as centers of conceptual gravity, creating an intuitive and computationally efficient framework for semantic attraction and prototype theory.

 5. **Token-Based Semantic Economy**: Introducing a gas-token model (GBT) specifically designed for semantic operations, creating economic incentives aligned with knowledge creation rather than pure computation, and enabling sustainable ecosystem development.